Skip to content

 To get started, we recommend you make an appointment to talk with a fertility specialist.
 At this consultation, the specialist will explain options and help you form an initial plan.
 He or she will also arrange some initial screening tests to assess your fertility.

+To know more check our Egg freezing brochure and Egg freezing fees.
 If you'd like an informal chat to explore your options, book a free, no obligation chat with one of our experienced fertility nurses.

 We have egg freezing packages that include medication - so you know what the price is before you start.
 Check out our fees page here.